 On October 15, 2013, Southwest Health and Human Services entered into a joint powers agreement with four counties (Lyon, Murray, Redwood, and Swift) to form the Minnesota Public Sector Collaborative to self-insure health insurance as of January 1, 2014.
+Benton County joined as of January 1, 2018, and Chippewa County joined as of January 1, 2020.
 Premiums will be withheld from employees and transferred into an internal service fund.
 Claims will be managed and paid by a third party, and the Health and Human Services will be billed weekly, in aggregate, for claims incurred.

 The Health and Human Services established a limited risk management program for health coverage in 2014.
 Premiums are paid into the Internal Service Fund by all other funds and are available to pay claims, claim reserves, and administrative costs of the program.
-The Health and Human Services retained risk up to a \$70,000 stop-loss per person insured
+The Health and Human Services retained risk up to a \$70,000 stop-loss per person insured (employee and eligible dependent) per year (\$1,000,000 aggregate) for the health plan.
+Liabilities of the Internal Service Fund are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.